tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 Given a collection $\mathcal{A}$ of closed subsets of our product space, with the finite intersection property, we need to find a point in the intersection $\bigcap \mathcal{A}$.

-The idea is that we can find this point component by component, using that fact that each part of our product space is already compact.
+One idea is to try finding this point component by component, using that fact that each part of our product space is already known to be compact.

 Concretely, consider the product $[0, 1] \times [0, 1]$.
 Let $a = (\frac{1}{3}, \frac{1}{3})$
 and $b = (\frac{2}{3}, \frac{2}{3})$.
 Our collection $\mathcal{A}$ consists of rectangles